 Your information may be shared with other organisations where we are required to do so for the purposes of the prevention or detection of crime or to comply with court orders.

 In order to promote the progression and achievement of pupils and learners, we may share information externally such as school websites, social media, newspapers and school / Council publications.
 Consent forms will be issued by schools.

 For online school payments, limited information about you and your child(ren) will be provided to our provider, CRB Cunninghams Ltd, to provide a system of secure identity-matching for those wishing to register for an account.
 This allows you, if you choose, to create an account in their iPayimpact system with which you can make payments for school-related items (such as trips) and expenditure online.

 Will we send your information outwith the UK?

-Some of our learning apps and social media platforms transfer information outwith the UK.
+Some of our learning apps, social media platforms, web filtering and alert services transfer information outwith the UK.
 Where this is the case a risk assessment is undertaken and appropriate safeguards are put in place.
 This policy is continuously reviewed in line with the latest guidance.

 How long do we keep hold of your information?

 We keep your information as long as required by law or by our business requirements.
 We have a Business Classification Scheme in place which sets out the types of records we hold, and how long we hold them - you can access the relevant part of the scheme below.